elasticpath/alexa-skill/README.md

 | Remove from Wishlist      | "Remove item number one from my wishlist" | `RemoveFromWishlistIntent`                            |
 | Checkout                  | "I'd like to check out"                   | `CheckOutIntent`                                      |

-In addition to these, the Vestri Reference Experience incorporates several out of the box Alexa intents.
+In addition to these, the Alexa Reference Skill incorporates several out of the box Alexa intents.

 | Action                    | Sample Utterance                          | Intent Name                                           |
 | ------------------------- | ----------------------------------------- | ----------------------------------------------------- |